 Mäleskirchener (church-painters / muralists, fh), Grünewald, Breughel and Van Gogh.

-* Max Beckmann, source of artist quotes on his paintings – like ‘The Night’ & ‘Departure’ – art prints & life: a catalogue-text for his first major graphic show, November 1917; as quoted in ”Max Beckmann”, Stephan Lackner, Bonfini Press Corporation, Naefels, Switzerland, 1983, p.
-14 (painter of German Expressionism art, famous for his self portraits and triptychs in an expressionism style; some biography facts below)
+* Max Beckmann’s list of short art statements as young artist: a catalogue-text for his first major graphic show, November 1917; as quoted in ”Max Beckmann”, Stephan Lackner, Bonfini Press Corporation, Naefels, Switzerland, 1983, p.
+14

 - The trenches wound in meandering lines and white faces peered from dark dugouts – a lot of men were still preparing the positions, and everywhere among them there were graves.
 Where they sat, beside their dugouts, even between the sandbags, crosses stuck out.
 Corpses jammed in among them.
 It sounds like fiction – one man was frying potatoes on a grave next to his dugout.
 The existence of life here (the front, fh) had already become a paradoxical joke.

-* source of artist quotes on his paintings – like ‘The Night’ & ‘Departure’ – art prints & life: a letter to Minna, from the front, first World war, 21 May, 1915; as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
-213 (painter of German Expressionism art, famous for his self portraits and triptychs in an expressionism style; some biography facts below)
+* Beckmann’s artist quote from the front of World War 1.: a letter to Minna, from the front, first World war, 21 May, 1915; as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
+213

 Politics is a subordinate matter; its form of appearance constantly changes depending on the needs of the masses, the same way cocottes adjust to the needs of men by transforming and masking themselves.
 Because of that it is not fundamental.
 That is about what endures, what is unique, what is in the stream of illusions – what is eliminated from the workings of the shadows.

-* Max Beckmann, source of artist quotes on his paintings – like ‘The Night’ & ‘Departure’ – art prints & life: a letter to Stephan Lackner, Amsterdam, 29 January 1938; as quoted in ”Max Beckmann – On my Painting”, in the preface, Mayen Beckmann; Tate Publishing London, 2003 (painter of German Expressionism art, famous for his self portraits and triptychs in an expressionism style; some biography facts below)
+* Max Beckmann, his statement on the uniqueness of art: a letter to Stephan Lackner, Amsterdam, 29 January 1938; as quoted in ”Max Beckmann – On my Painting”, in the preface, Mayen Beckmann; Tate Publishing London, 2003

 - Departure (‘Departure’ is also the title of a triptych Beckmann recently made that year, fh), yes departure from the illusion of life toward the essential things that wait behind appearance… …We must insist that Departure is not bound to a political trend, but is symbolic for all times.

-* source of artist quotes on his paintings – like ‘The Night’ & ‘Departure’ – art prints & life: a letter to his art dealer Curt Valentin, Amsterdam, 11 February 1938; as quoted in ”Max Beckmann – On my Painting”, in the preface, Mayen Beckmann; Tate Publishing London, 2003 (painter of German Expressionism art, famous for his self portraits and triptychs in an expressionism style; some biography facts below)
+* artist quote on his painting Departure a letter to his art dealer Curt Valentin, Amsterdam, 11 February 1938; as quoted in ”Max Beckmann – On my Painting”, in the preface, Mayen Beckmann; Tate Publishing London, 2003

-- Put the picture away or, preferably, send it back to me, dear Valentin.
-F people cannot understand it based on their inner engagement with these matters, then there is no point is showing the thing at all.
+– Put the picture away or, preferably, send it back to me, dear Valentin.
+If people cannot understand it is based on their inner engagement with these matters, then there is no point in showing the thing at all.

-* Max Beckmann, source of artist quotes on his paintings – like ‘The Night’ & ‘Departure’ – art prints & life: a letter to his art dealer Curt Valentin, Amsterdam, 11 February 1938; as quoted in ”Max Beckmann”, Stephan Lackner, Bonfini Press Corporation, Naefels, Switzerland, 1983, p.
-52 (painter of German Expressionism art, famous for his self portraits and triptychs in an expressionism style; some biography facts below)
+* Max Beckmann, his quote on reaction of the public on his art a letter to his art dealer Curt Valentin, Amsterdam, 11 February 1938; as quoted in ”Max Beckmann”, Stephan Lackner, Bonfini Press Corporation, Naefels, Switzerland, 1983, p.
+52

 - Painting is a very difficult thing.
 It absorbs the whole man, body and soul – thus I have passed blindly many things which belong to the real and political life.
 I assume, though, that there are two worlds: the world of spiritual life and the world of political reality.
 Both are manifestations of life which may sometimes coincide but are very different in principle.
 I must leave it to you (the audience, fh) to decide which is the more important.

-* source of artist quotes on his paintings – like ‘The Night’ & ‘Departure’ – art prints & life: ‘On my painting’ (republished text of his public speech during the exhibition ‘Twentieth-Century German Art’, London, 21 July 1938), in ”Max Beckmann – On my Painting”, Tate Publishing London, 2003 (painter of German Expressionism art, famous for his self portraits and triptychs in an expressionism style; some biography facts below)
+* statement on the essence and character of painting: ‘On my painting’ (republished text of his public speech during the exhibition ‘Twentieth-Century German Art’, London, 21 July 1938), in ”Max Beckmann – On my Painting”, Tate Publishing London, 2003

 - My aim is always to get hold of the magic of reality and to transfer this reality in painting – to make the invisible visible through reality… …What helps me most in this task is the penetration of space.
 Height, width and depth are the three phenomena which I must transfer into one plane to form the abstract surface of the picture, and thus to protect myself from the infinity of space.
 My figures come and go, suggested by fortune or misfortune.
 I try to fix them divested of their apparent accidental quality.